zautumnz/luvi/README.md

     luvi listening on 4444

 By default, `luvi` acts as a static server, serving the files in `cwd`.
-It can also redirect requests to a back-end.
 On launch, `luvi` will open a tab in your default browser pointing to your defined root.

 --------